Learning how to be the help

 Since that memorable firing day in early 1998, I have rebooted myself as a public relations and communications consultant.
 I started my own company, and a good friend gave me my first big contract.
-Thanks to a succession of more good friends, good luck, and some hard but fun work, I have a thriving business.
+Thanks to a succession of more good friends, good luck, and some hard but fun work, I am continuing to consult.
 Every day I am grateful that I was fired and forced to reinvent myself.

 And I’ve done several mini-reinventions since I hung out my shingle as a consultant.
 A year into consulting, I found that most of my clients were high-tech companies in Silicon Valley.
 Unfortunately, I was a low tech person.
 So I decided to go back to school.

 I took a two-year course at the University of Phoenix, studying computer information systems.
-It was a terrific experience (see Find a school).
 I didn’t become a computer expert by any stretch of the imagination, but I did get exposed to many fundamental subjects in the computer field, and the education significantly helped my consulting business.

 As a consultant in communications, I’ve had to learn how to be the help, not the boss.
 For most clients, I am serving the internal communications manager.
 I am definitely not the manager.
 This was an adjustment because I had been in a managerial position for about 25 years and I’d gotten used to it.
 Now I had to get used to a new idea: give the client your best recommendation, make your best argument for it, then remember that you’re a hired hand.
 If the client says no, the answer is no.